egegunes/ege.dev/content/about.md

 I'm a software engineer.
 Currently working on Kubernetes operators for Percona database distributions.

-My enthusiasm for computers initiated by the admiration to \*unix and it's hacker culture.
+My enthusiasm for computers initiated by the admiration to \*nix and it's hacker culture.
 I like minimalist setups and having a toolbox of my own.
 I [default to open](https://github.com/egegunes) everything I build.

-I'm using Go in my day-to-day work.
+I use Go in my day-to-day work.
 I extensively used Python/Django to put things in production and it's still my default choice to GET THINGS DONE.
 I don't have rigid preferences when it comes to technology stack.